rwxrob/notes/❤️ 179 bpm Max HR at 57.md

 ## 🔹 Updated Heart Rate Zones (Based on 179 bpm HRmax)

-These are updated to match the automated zone ranges from Strava and not consistent with other, more general ranges.

 | **Zone**           | **% HRmax** | **Heart Rate (bpm)** | **Purpose**                        |
 | ------------------ | ----------- | -------------------- | ---------------------------------- |
 | **Z1 (Recovery)**  | 50-60%      | 90-105 bpm           | Active recovery, easy spins        |